 - Resolve generational issues between kids, teens, parents, and extended family

-- Help with transition in life, like when children go to school or teens move out
+- Help with a transition in life, like when children go to school or teens move out

 - Increase enjoyment of time spent together with the family

-- Putting individual symptoms in context of their impact on the family as a whole
+- Putting individual symptoms in the context of their impact on the family as a whole